Genome

 An image of the 46 chromosomes making up the diploid genome of a human male (the mitochondrial chromosomes are not shown).

-A genome is all the genetic information of an organism or cell.
+In the fields of molecular biology and genetics, a genome is all the genetic information of an organism.
 It consists of nucleotide sequences of DNA (or RNA in RNA viruses).
 The nuclear genome includes protein-coding genes and non-coding genes, other functional regions of the genome such as regulatory sequences (see non-coding DNA), and often a substantial fraction of junk DNA with no evident function.
 Almost all eukaryotes have mitochondria and a small mitochondrial genome.
 Algae and plants also contain chloroplasts with a chloroplast genome.

 The study of the genome is called genomics.
 The genomes of many organisms have been sequenced and various regions have been annotated.
 The first genome to be sequenced was that of the virus φX174 in 1977; the first genome sequence of a prokaryote (Haemophilus influenzae) was published in 1995; the yeast (Saccharomyces cerevisiae) genome was the first eukaryotic genome to be sequenced in 1996.
-The Human Genome Project was started in October 1990, and the first draft sequences of the human genome were reported in February 2001.
+The Human Genome Project was started in October 1990, and the first draft sequences of the human genome were reported in April 2003.